wiseman-timelord/Chat-VulkanLlama/README.md

 9) Introduce all remaining critical core features, but stop somewhere before it becomes fork material..

 ### FORK IDEAS & THOUGHTS:
-1) Different image for each of the emotional states, thus producing a somewhat animated chatbot.
+* Image Generation: Different image for each of the emotional states, image generation for scenes. image generation for characters with option to input own images for characters.
+Cutting and Pasting, of characters onto scene.
-3) develop interface, possibly progress to multi-panel, will have to re-visit limitations on WSL with, curses or tkinter, even consider
+* Develop Interface, possibly progress to multi-panel, will have to re-visit limitations on WSL with, curses or tkinter, even consider
 * interesting models : for instruct "https://huggingface.co/TheBloke/Llama-2-7B-32K-Instruct-GGML", for coding "https://huggingface.co/TheBloke/CodeUp-Llama-2-13B-Chat-HF-GGML" (need find 7b), for chat "https://huggingface.co/TheBloke/llama2_7b_chat_uncensored-GGML".

 ### FEATURES: